MashMM/senecaTask/README.md

 | `sessionId`   | Path   | string | Identifies the study session (UUID)        |

-## How to Run the Start Service Locally
+## How to Run the Stat Service Locally
 ### 1. Install Dependencies

 Navigate to the root directory and install dependencies: